-In this particular case the employee had a contract of employment and was covered by the terms of an enterprise agreement, both of which referenced leave entitlements.
-The employee was entitled to the greater of his leave plus a 20% leave loading, or projected roster earnings, when leave was taken during his employment.
+In the case of Stephen Edward Ryan v Whitehaven Coal Mining Pty Ltd, the contract of employment as well as terms of an enterprise agreement applied to the employee.
+Both of which referenced leave entitlements.
+The employee was entitled to either the greater of his leave plus a 20% leave loading or projected roster earnings.
 The confusion arose over whether the leave loading was also payable on termination.

 The decision and its implications